Day 1 Hanoi 2/4

 Angkor Wat Extension

-Sousadei!
-Welcome to Cambodia.
-Upon arrival, our Cambodian escort will pick us up from Siem Reap International Airport and transfer us to our hotel.
-We’ll check-in and refresh.
-We’ll gather in our hotel for a get-acquainted meeting and to meet our Cambodian guide.
-Afterward we’ll head into the archeological park for sunset at Angkor Wat.
+A morning flight (included) transports us to Siem Reap, gateway to Angkor Wat.
+We’ll gather in our hotel to meet our Cambodian guide and have a short briefing.
+Afterward we’ll head into the archaeological park for a late afternoon visit to one of the lesser known temples.
 The day concludes with a classic Cambodian feast on our first night together.
 We’ll dine at Sala Bai Restaurant.
-In keeping with our values of responsible tourism, we support Sala Bai.
-They not only provide excellent food in a charming setting, but their purpose is training and employing underprivileged Cambodian youth.
+In keeping with our values of responsible tourism, we support Sala Bai where they not only provide excellent food in a charming setting, but their purpose is training and employing underprivileged Cambodian youth.

 Our destination this morning is Angkor Wat, the jewel in the great Angkor crown, the world’s largest religious building, and Southeast Asia’s premier sight.
 Our guide will interpret its long bas relief galleries, distinctive corncob prangs, and concentric walls and moats: which together constitute a metaphor for the Buddhist cosmos.
 Lunch is Khmer style in a local restaurant in the forest.
 Enjoy a spread of great local food followed by a nap lazing in a hammock or chat with the Cambodians dining there.
 In the afternoon we’ll head to Banteay Srie, a small but intricately carved temple complex considered to be the jewel of Khmer architecture.
-Additionally, the journey to and from Srie affords opportunities to see village life, stop at the interesting Land Mine Museum, or catch a sunset from atop a ruined temple.
+Additionally, the journey to and from Srie affords opportunities to see village life.

 Today’s highlights include photogenic Ta Prohm and world-famous Angkor Wat.
 Ta Prohm (made famous in the movie Tomb Raider) was left in its natural state, overwhelmed by the jungle.
 The roots of giant trees weave in, on, and through the temple ruins and walls of the complex.
 We’ll take plenty of free time here for photographers to record these iconic Angkor images.
 After a mid-day break we’ll visit Angkor Thom, a royal city encompassing famous Bayon & Baphuan temples, the Elephants and Leper King Terraces, and the oft-photographed South Gate.
 The Bayon is a popular favorite with labyrinthine passages to explore and multiple towers – each with 4 enigmatic Khmer faces.
 The south gate may well be the most photographed destination at Angkor.
 Its massive “4-face” tower and “tug-of-war” warrior balustrades adorn many books and brochures.
 Tonight we’ll indulge in a traditional dinner and enjoy a classical Khmer dance performance.